meetthosar/cms/README.md

 The Following functionalities are completed:
 # Before Login
 - Landing page will show all published posts.
+Posts are shown in random order.
 - Posts listing will show post image, post title and post tags.
 - By clicking tags, user can view all posts which have that tag
 - Right top corner show simple search form which can be used to search post by keywords.
 It searches in post titles.